ooyeku/ziggurat/docs/api-reference.md

 Ziggurat provides **two API styles**:

 ### New API (Recommended) - Cleaner & More Intuitive
-Introduced in v2.0, this API is simpler and more discoverable.
 Use this for new projects.

 ```zig
 const ziggurat = @import("ziggurat");